HritwikSinghal/Spark-tweet/README.md

 # <b><center>Spark tweet analysis<br></b></center>

 This is Our Project for the Cloud Computing Course.
-This project will take user input of “keywords” and “pages” and fetch recent tweets based on those keywords using Twitter API v2, filter hashtags from those tweets and give those hashtags to spark streaming for processing.
-After that it will launch a flask web server on localhost:5001 to view the data in a visual dashboard powered by ApexCharts
+This project will fetch recent tweets based on “keywords” and “pages”, using Twitter API v2, filter hashtags from those tweets and give those hashtags to spark streaming for processing.
+After that it will launch a flask web server on localhost:5001 to view the data in a visual dashboard powered by ApexCharts.

 ### Introduction